 6. Integrity – Medical assistant duties generally include handling patients’ privileged personal and health information.
 Not only are there HIPAA privacy rules but, on a daily basis, you may encounter situations in which your ethics and morals will come in to question.
 Mentioning a patient’s personal information, even to a family member or friend, is simply not an option.
 Respecting a patient’s privacy is key!

-Perhaps the First Institute Medical Assisting diploma program is for you!
+Perhaps the First Institute Medical Assisting certification program is for you!
 Click here to learn more about this rewarding career option!